Soviet industry in World War II: Wartime economy and governmental actions

 The country's agriculture was in a difficult situation.
 The gross grain harvest in 1941 decreased by almost 1.7 times when compared to 1940.
-This was largely due to the loss of the Ukrainian Soviet Socialist Republic, which produced most harvest for the Soviet Union.
+This was largely due to the loss of the Ukrainian Soviet Socialist Republic, which produced a notable portion of the harvest for the Soviet Union.
 On July 20, 1941, the Political Bureau of the Central Committee of the Communist Party of the Soviet Union approved a plan to increase the sowing of winter crops in the Volga region, Siberia and Kazakhstan.
 Thanks to the measures taken, the gross grain harvest in the eastern regions, including the Volga region, doubled in 1942 compared with 1940, yet, total harvest it still lagged behind significantly to prewar period.

 Having lost the western part of the country, significant problems arose transport, specifically rail transport.
 Transport by rail was most important for the military and throughout the war it took the brunt of military traffic.
 In addition, the most extensive railway network was in the occupied western part of the country.
 On June 24, 1941, a military train schedule was introduced in order to ensure the operation of railway transport.
 At the end of 1942, 35 locomotive columns of the People's Commissariat of Railways of the Soviet Union reserve were created.
 At the same time, over three thousand kilometers of new railways were built.
 All this significantly increased the freight turnover allowing for faster relocation of forces, production and increased efficiency.
 The freight turnover increased by one and a half times compared with the first quarter of 1942.

 An economic turning point for the better came in 1943, when gross industrial production increased by 17% compared with 1942.
 In the Urals and Siberia, metallurgical plants were being built and expanded at an accelerated pace.
 In 1944, the volume of industrial production when compared with the volume of industrial production in 1940 was at 103-104%.
 In 1943-1945 mass production of the newer military equipment was carried out.
 In 1943, when it became clearer that the war was going in allied favor and that the Soviet Union would not outright lose the war, one of the most important tasks became to restore the national economy.
 Measures were taken to develop the production of agricultural equipment and increase the acreage.
 On 26 May 1943, The State Defense Committee made a resolution on Restoring Railways in Liberated Areas and up until the end of the war, 50 thousand km of main railway lines, 2.5 thousand stations and sidings were restored.
 A significant contribution to meeting the needs of the front was made by the population of the country, which, despite the hardship and deprivation, worked in all sectors of the economy.
 In addition, 94.5 billion rubles were collected in the form of voluntary contributions during the years of the war, 1941 till 1945.